chemisus/angular-module/README.md

 ## Usage

 Just keep doin' whatcher doin'.
+If you installed it correctly